se6liferlygood/LPI-clone-spammer/README.md

 if enough people use this then foxbin might return

+The 2 second setting works best for me.
+If you try other setting then check how well it works.

 1. create a random alt account

 2. set its display name to WeDemandUpdate or something similar to that